14-Day Turkey And Greece Itinerary (Detailed Guide)

 On your way to the Acropolis, you’ll pass by Hadrian’s Arch, a structure commissioned by the Roman Emperor Hadrian.
 Note the link to Hadrian’s Gate you visited in Antalya!

 The Acropolis was once the heart and soul of ancient Athens and is still a UNESCO World Heritage Site.
-Ensure you also check out all the main sites and the Acropolis Museum!
+Please also check out all the main sites and the Acropolis Museum.

 End your afternoon with a walk around the quaint (quintessentially Greek) Anafiotika neighborhood.